awsdocs/amazon-workdocs-user-guide/doc_source/workdocs_drive_help.md

 ## Troubleshooting Amazon WorkDocs Drive<a name="drive_troubleshoot"></a>

-Troubleshooting tips for the most commonly encountered Amazon WorkDocs Drive errors are listed below\.
+This section describes troubleshooting tips for the most commonly encountered Amazon WorkDocs Drive errors\.

 **Recovered Files**
 If you don't have permissions to edit a file, you can't upload it to the Amazon WorkDocs site\.
-Your changes are saved in your local `Recovered files` folder, which you can open from the Amazon WorkDocs Drive menu by choosing **Help**, **Recovered files**\.
+Your changes are saved in your local `Recovered Files` folder\.
+You can open this folder from the Amazon WorkDocs Drive menu by choosing the question mark icon, then **Go to recovery folder**\.
 From there, you can upload the file to Amazon WorkDocs as a new file\.

+**Recovery Folder Full**
+Delete unnecessary files from your local `Recovered Files` folder\.

+**Drive Repair Required**
+Restart Amazon WorkDocs Drive by choosing the gear icon, then **Log out \(change site\)**\.
+Sign in again and check the `Recovered Files` folder for any files you might need to save\.

+**Local Disk Full**
+Delete unnecessary files from your local disk and `Recovered Files` folder\.

+**Storage Limit Exceeded**
+Delete unused files to free up storage space\.
+If you need more space after deleting unused files, contact your Amazon WorkDocs administrator\.

+**Critical Dependency Unavailable**
+Restart the **Message Queuing** service on your computer by opening the **Services** app\.
+For **Message Queuing**, choose **Restart** or **Start**\.
+If the error persists, open **Computer Management**, **Services and Applications**\.
+If **Message Queuing** does not appear in the navigation pane, [uninstall **Message Queuing**](https://docs.particular.net/transports/msmq/uninstalling-msmq) and Amazon WorkDocs Drive\.
+When you reinstall Amazon WorkDocs Drive, it reinstalls **Message Queuing** for you\.
+For more help, contact your administrator\.

+You can also report an issue from the Amazon WorkDocs Drive menu\.

 **Report an Issue**
-From the Amazon WorkDocs Drive menu, choose **Help**, **Report an issue** to send us a description of the problem\.
+From the Amazon WorkDocs Drive menu, choose the question mark icon, then **Report an issue** to send us a description of the problem\.
 Take note of the tracking number provided, which serves as a reference for support cases or correspondence with us\.

 **Known Limitations**
 Symlinks are not supported\.